| | | | |

 Stone pool surround

 Self contained.
-A pre-moulded fiberglass pool has been constructed largely above ground and the pool surrounds being tiled.
+A pre-molded fiberglass pool has been constructed largely above ground and the pool surrounds being tiled.

 Stone pool surround